 With the support of A/OS, the first AAIE meeting took place on February 10-11th, 1967 in Atlantic City with a little over 100 people in attendance.
 Shortly after the first conference, AAIE and A/OS partnered with the American Association of School Administrators (AASA) to strengthen the school-to-school program.
 The new mission of the program was not only empowering American education but to bring foreign education to the forefront and learn to embrace what its differences have to offer fellow educators.
 With the creation of a new and improved school-to-school system, the fourth conference held in 1970 totaled 236 people.

-The constant increase of conference attendance is just one example of AAIE’s growth over the years.
-AAIE is constantly evolving in the name of all things education.
-As the world changes AAIE does accordingly to ensure that its mission is always education and leadership.
+The constant increase of both membership and conference attendance is just one example of AAIE’s growth over the years.
+AAIE is constantly evolving to better support international school leaders around the globe.
+As the world changes AAIE does accordingly to ensure that its mission is always international education and leadership.
 Since 1966 its conferences and memberships continue to grow.
 AAIE has the longest serving, secure online listserve for leaders to connect and privately discuss role-specific challenges with HeadNet and PrincipalNET.
 AAIE has also historically provided training and ways to connect around programs for special needs teachers and counselors.
-The Association is proud of it's flagship international research journal called InterED, which is published bi-annually and the annual International Leadership Awards of recognition for those dedicated to promoting the importance of education; and of course support and scholarships for international high school and university students in the areas of international citizenship and leadership development.
+The Association is proud of it's flagship international research journal called InterED, which is published bi-annually and the annual International Leadership Awards of recognition for those dedicated to promoting the importance of international education and innovation.
+AAIE also supports and provides various scholarships for international high school and university students in the areas of international citizenship and leadership development.

 AAIE History Page written by Roddia Paul, Information courtesy of "The History of AAIE in Two Parts"by Dr. Gil Brown.